The views expressed by the host on the show, that's me, documented to be almost always right, 98.7% of the time.

 They aren't any alternative points of view.

-They are that superiorists.
+They are that superiorist.

-And and if those people who disagree with them happen to give them problems, provide real objectives, well, then it's potentially dangerous.
+And if those people who disagree with them happen to give them problems, provide real objectives, well, then it's potentially dangerous.

 Then they'll try to shut you up in any way, shape, manner, or form.

-Rosh, I can't believe I'm talking to you.
+Rush, I can't believe I'm talking to you.

 Hey, I've got a great idea for you.